jtirana98/Hydra_tackling-CF-in-SFL/README.md

 Structure of this Document:
 - Set-up Instructions
-- Strucure of Repos' Files
+- Structure of Repos' Files
 - Other Assets Used
 - Note on Reproducibility and Open Source Policy
 - References